Bybit Review 2024: Complete Exchange Overview

-Trading fees are an important criteria for us because of obvious reasons.
-This is especially true when it comes to a futures exchange where you are paying fees on positions that are much larger than your margin.
+Trading fees are an important criterion for us because of obvious reasons.
+It's especially true when it comes to a futures exchange where you are paying fees on positions that are much larger than your margin.

-ByBit operates what is called a "maker-taker" fee model.
-This means that they will charge traders a fee if they take liquidity off their books and they will give them a rebate if they provide liquidity to the exchange.
+Bybit operates what is called a "maker-taker" fee model.
+That means they charge traders a fee if they take liquidity off their books and they will give them a rebate if they provide liquidity to the exchange.

-So, in other words, if you place an order and it gets executed immediately you are taking liquidity off the books.
+Confused ❓: If you place an order and it gets executed immediately you are taking liquidity off the books.
 This is most of the time through a market order.
 However, if you place a limit order that is away from the current price you are making liquidity and this will get you the maker rebate.

 The other fees that you will see when you open the trade is the funding rate.
 This is analogous to an "overnight" rate and it is a financing charge.
 Given that margin trading is based on "borrowing" positions, you will either pay a financing charge or be receiving it.
-However, on the contrary of the transaction fees, these fees are directly exchanged between traders and not Bybit.
+However, contrary to the transaction fees, these fees are directly exchanged between traders and not Bybit.